nik-x625/qlines_app/README.md

 To-be-completed

 Running multiple services in one container
 Each Docker container is supposed to carry only one process/service.
 This is understandable.
 But for MVP purpose, and making the product easy to launch and manage, we need to run multiple daemons in one container, even DBs!
-I realised that current init scripts could be run properly with —priviledged flag enabled.
-Current docker-compose doesn’t have this (previously I had it).
+I realised that current init scripts could be run properly with --priviledged flag enabled.
+Current docker-compose doesn't have this (previously I had it).
 Now I guess if I run it with priviledged enabled in docker-compose, I can convert all systemd to init script.
 I know init script is older than systemd but at least this is a good temporary solution to keep the Mac dev env without struggling to switch to VM or remote Linux env.
 Also some important points are discussed here: https://docs.docker.com/config/containers/multi-service_container/

-How is the “device overview” table rendered?
+How is the "device overview" table rendered?

-The main backend file is “qlines.py”
+The main backend file is "qlines.py"
-Hitting the route “/devices” renders the template “dash_devices.html” The “device_overview_table.js” is executed and sends the request to the backend at “/api/data” The route “/api/data” is the main core of data fetch.
+Hitting the route "/" renders the template "dash_devices.html" The "device_overview_table.js" is executed and sends the request to the backend at "/api/data" The route "/api/data" is the main core of data fetch.
 The idea is to:
 Fetch data from ClickHouse
 Verify it with Mongo to make sure that it is registered.
 Drop the unregistered devices.
 Log/Alert/Report to admin about unregistered devices.

-Device’s page interactions
+Device's page interactions
-The data with associated user ID is pushed to Kafka and SocketIO under the Flask sends it to the client’s browser.
+The data with associated user ID is pushed to Kafka and SocketIO under the Flask sends it to the client's browser.
 These scripts are important for this interaction: websocket_updates.js chart1.js
-Method of ‘background_thread’ in the ‘qlines.py’
+Method of 'background_thread' in the 'qlines.py'
 Removed the socketio with this commit: https://github.com/mehdiabolfathi/qlines_app/commit/4d22373f5f5b056ce7983a0a6b0a00a13f22f226

 Now all the data is being updated by the polling every 1sec here: chart1.js dash_device_single.html
 SocketIO
-Refer to docs about Miguel’s SocketIO.
+Refer to docs about Miguel's SocketIO.
 I use this in my Flask application.
 It needs eventlet (check gunicorn command) to run together with Flask and Gunicorn. gunicorn --worker-class eventlet -w 1 qlines:app --bind 0.0.0.0:5000 gunicorn is needed to enable the websocket.
 The websocket works only with eventlet.
-Check documentation for details which are saved in the notes ‘Websocket ‘ in the iNotes/Mac
+Check documentation for details which are saved in the notes 'Websocket ' in the iNotes/Mac
 The socket backend is in the main file qlines.py gunicorn is needed to enable the websocket.
 The websocket works only with eventlet.
 Check documentation for details. make sure to install the exact version.
 The evetlet 0.30.2 is necessary here.
 If not mentioned, the conflict happens